Using WatchFile2Tcp Utility to send metadata

 - Fill in the directory or browse for the location where the file will be stored

 - Fill in the file mask that the application should use when watching for changes.

 - In the “Destination address” field, enter the address and port that has been configured in your streaming software to receive the metadata information.

 - Click the Start button.

-Each time a file modification is detected the Status field will show the change and send the entire contents of the file.
+Each time a file modification is detected, the Status field will show the change and send the file's entire contents.

 Additional Setup Information

-If the user does not have the ability to write to the current application folder, WatchFile2TCP.exe should be moved to a folder where the user does have write rights.
+If the user cannot write to the current application folder, WatchFile2TCP.exe should be moved to a folder where the user does have write rights.

 To start the program automatically, add the -run option.
 If you have placed a shortcut in your Windows Startup, modify the Target as shown here.

 Let us know how we can help